 Middle School and High School

-For older students in middle and high school, an opportunity to explore history and to tie in often overlooked fiction and non-fiction can lead to rich reading and writing opportunities between Thanksgiving and Christmas.
+For older students in middle and high school, an opportunity to explore the history and to tie in often overlooked fiction and non-fiction can lead to rich reading and writing opportunities between Thanksgiving and Christmas.